 Implementation of the strategic plan requires alignment of the various functions to create harmony, synergy and clearly defined relationships.
-The functional analysis undertaken pointed out deficiencies within the institutional framework that calls for a review.
-Recommendations on restructuring include to:
+The functional analysis undertaken pointed out deficiencies within the institutional framework that call for a review.
+Recommendations for restructuring include to:

 - i.
-Expansion of the Council to include private schools. - ii.
-Strengthening human resource capacity of Training, Research, and Partnership and Business Development departments - iii.
-Expansion of Research Department to include Consultancy - iv.
-Elevation of Business Development to a department to be known as Partnership and Business Development Department to drive resource mobilization strategy. - v.
-Elevation of Training, Research and Consultancy, Partnership and Business Development to departments headed by deputy directors with a direct reporting line to the CEO.

-- vi.
-Elevation of Institutional Management, Admission and Examination and Resource Centre units into divisions. - vii.
-Establishment of Corporation Secretary and Legal Services Department - viii.
-Elevation of internal audit division to a department to be known as Internal Audit and Risk Assurance - ix.
+Strengthening human resource capacity of Training, Research, and Partnership and Business Development departments - ii.
+Expansion of Research Department to include Consultancy - iii.
+Elevation of Business Development to a department to be known as the Partnership and Business Development Department to drive resource mobilization strategy. - iv.
+Elevation of Training, Research and Consultancy, Partnership, and Business Development to departments headed by deputy directors with a direct reporting line to the CEO. - v.
+Elevation of Institutional Management, Admission and Examination, and Resource Centre units into divisions. - vi.
+Establishment of Corporation Secretary and Legal Services Department - vii.
+Elevation of the internal audit division to a department to be known as Internal Audit and Risk Assurance - viii.
 Establishment of Planning and Strategy Division.